Morocco – Export requirements for milk and dairy products

 1. Eligible/ineligible product

-- Milk and dairy products as per the list of Harmonized System (HS) codes which can be found in the electronic platform of the ONSSA.
-An import permit might be necessary.
-It is the responsibility of the exporter to ensure that the product being exported will be covered by the certificates issued by the Canadian Food Inspection Agency (CFIA)
+Milk and dairy products as per the list of Harmonized System (HS) codes which can be found in the electronic platform of the Office National de Sécurité Sanitaire des Produits Alimentaires (ONSSA).
+However, some dairy products may not be listed.
+It is the responsibility of the exporter to ensure that the product being exported will be covered by the certificates issued by the Canadian Food Inspection Agency (CFIA).

 2. Pre-export approvals by the competent authority of the importing country